harness/developer-hub/release-notes/self-managed-enterprise-edition.md

   The issue is fixed now.

-- Template inputs were not showing up in Pipeline editor (CDS-84490)
+- Template inputs were not showing up in Pipeline editor.
+(CDS-84490)

    It was due to an intermittent issue, this has been resolved now.